akinomyoga/ble.sh/docs/CONTRIBUTING.md

 The variables in modules in the `contrib` repository should have the prefix `_ble_contrib_<module_name>_`

 - <sup><b>[Note 1]</b></sup> In the initial implementation of ble.sh, the ble.sh options are provided as shell variables `bleopt_*`.
-As remnant or for the backward compatibility, the values of ble.sh options are still stored in the variables of the name `bleopt_*`, but these variables for the ble.sh options will be renamed in the future.
+As remnant or for backward compatibility, the values of ble.sh options are still stored in the variables of the name `bleopt_*`, but these variables for the ble.sh options will be renamed in the future.

 ### Function interface